Shane Firus: 2018–2019 season: Challenger Series bronze

-2019–2020 season
+2019–2020 season: Canadian national bronze

 Soucisse/Firus were assigned to two Challenger events to begin the season, placing fifth at the 2019 CS Autumn Classic International before winning the bronze medal at the 2019 CS U.S. Classic.

 On the Grand Prix, they were seventh to begin at the 2019 Internationaux de France.
 Soucisse/Firus placed eighth at the 2019 NHK Trophy.

 With training mates and presumptive silver medalists Fournier Beaudry/Sørensen sitting out the 2020 Canadian Championships, Soucisse/Firus competed with Lajoie/Lagha for the silver medal.
 Both teams made errors in the rhythm dance, with Soucisse putting her free foot down to regain balance at one point in the Finnstep pattern dance, and Soucisse/Firus placed third in that segment.
 Early in the free dance, Firus fell on the one-foot step sequence, and they finished third in that segment as well, winning the bronze medal.
 They were assigned to compete at the 2020 Four Continents Championships in Seoul.
 They placed seventh at Four Continents, with Firus falling again in the free dance.

 Following the results of Four Continents, Soucisse/Firus were named as alternates for the Canadian team to the 2020 World Championships and subsequently were added to the team after Fournier Beaudry/Sørensen were judged unable to compete.
 Shortly afterward, the World Championships were cancelled due to the COVID-19 pandemic, which they later called "a big low" for them.
 On April 16, 2020, Soucisse/Firus announced that they would be moving to train at the Scarboro Figure Skating Club under Carol and Jon Lane and Juris Razgulajevs.